Key polynomials, separate and immediate valuations, and simple extensions of valued fields: Properties of key degrees

-\begin{proposition} Let $d$ be an integer and $\nu$ be a p-m valuation on $K[\rchi]$. \\ 1) Assume that $d$ is an immediate key degree and let $\Phi$ be a key polynomial of degree $d$.
-Then every monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')>\nu(\Phi)$, is a strict key polynomial (so $d$ is a strict key degree). \\ 2) Assume that $d$ is a separate key degree and let $\Phi$ be a key polynomial of degree $d$. \\ a) If $\Phi$ is a strict key polynomial, then every monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')\geq \nu(\Phi)$, is a strict key polynomial.
-In particular, any monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')$ is maximal in $\nu(\rchi^d-K_{d-1}[\rchi])$, is a strict key polynomial. \\ b) If $d$ is not strict, then every key polynomial of degree $d$ has valuation $\nu(\Phi)$, and $\nu(\Phi)$ is maximal in $\nu(\rchi^d-K_{d-1}[\rchi])$. \end{proposition}
+We start this subsection with some observations about monic polynomials with maximal valuations. \begin{proposition} Let $d$ be an integer and $\nu$ be a pm valuation on $K[\rchi]$. \\ 1) Let $\Phi$ be a w key polynomial of degree $d$.
+Then every monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')>\nu(\Phi)$, is a key polynomial.
+Therefore, if $d$ is not a key degree, then $\nu(\Phi)$ is maximal in $\nu(\rchi^d-K_{d-1}[\rchi])$. \\ 2) Assume that $d$ is an independent key degree and let $\Phi$ be a key polynomial of degree $d$.
+Then every monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')\geq \nu(\Phi)$, is a key polynomial.
+In particular, any monic polynomial $\Phi'$ of degree $d$, such that $\nu(\Phi')$ is maximal in $\nu(\rchi^d-K_{d-1}[\rchi])$, is a key polynomial. \end{proposition}